Ayushh-g/React-App-for-Blockchain/README.md

-# React client
+# Peer to Peer Energy Transfer D-APP using Truffle and React

-This react project is unopinionated with only `web3.js` as an added dependency, so nothing stands in your way.
+This react project enables users to access all functionalities of Smart Contracts.

 ## Getting started